-Table 2 is the result of comparing the performance between the existing virtual wear-ing models and the proposed CaP-VTON model with FID, SSIM, and LPIPS indicators based on the category of the award.
-The proposed CaP-VTON model showed a slightly lower quantitative performance with FID 11.46, SSIM 0.8573, and LPIPS 0.0849 due to the additional image inference pipeline(Generate Skin Method).
+Table 2 compares performance between the existing virtual wearing models and the proposed CaP-VTON model, with FID, SSIM, and LPIPS indicators based on the assigned category.
+The proposed CaP-VTON model achieved a slightly lower quantitative performance, with FID 11.46, SSIM 0.8573, and LPIPS 0.0849, due to the addition of the image inference pipeline (Gen-erate Skin method).

-However, these figures are general indicators focusing on overall image quality and perception-based similarity, and there is a limit to evaluating the accuracy of conversion from long-sleeve to short-sleeve, which is the purpose of this study.
-Therefore, observa-tion-based accuracy was added and evaluated.
+When compared numerically only, our research shows moderate quality among the other synthetic models mentioned in the paper.
+This means that the synthesis result is not the best, and it does not produce heterogeneity to the degree to which humans perceive it.
+These figures are general indicators that focus on overall image quality and percep-tion-based similarity.
+In other words, there is a limit to evaluations of the accuracy of the transition from long-sleeve to short-sleeve, which is the purpose of our paper.
+Therefore, observation-based accuracy was added and evaluated.